Exploring Hyper-Parameter Optimization for Neural Machine Translation on GPU Architectures: Related Work

-To the best of our knowledge, there has not been any work comparing different optimization strategies for NMT.
-Most of the work in this area focuses on the modeling problem on a vanilla NMT task without exploring the tradeoffs of parameter selection, in terms of performance and stability.
+To the best of our knowledge, there has not been any work comparing different hyper-parameter optimization strategies for NMT.
+Moreover, our optimization strategies are demonstrated on a production-ready NMT system and explores parameter selection tradeoffs, in terms of performance and stability.